bobbydurrett/sympytutorial/README.md

 could do

-startlatex - creates .tex file with header
+startl - creates .tex file with header

-addlatexline - converts one sympy object to latex and writes to file
+addlm - converts one sympy object to latex and writes to file
         between $$ $$

+addlt - adds plain text line for a comment

-finishlatex - writes rest of .tex file and converts to .pdf and opens
+endl - writes rest of .tex file and converts to .pdf and opens

-onelatexline - calls startlatex, addlatexline, finishlatex for one sympy
+onel - calls startl, addlm, endl for one sympy object
-               object

 put this in myprint.py

-or I could just print out the latex and edit manually.